 Between April 17 and April 23, three young men were shot and killed in Halifax and the surrounding areas.
 Tyler Richards, who I knew, was shot in the city's west end, Naricho Clayton was shot on the northern edge of Halifax's downtown, and Daverico Downey was killed outside a home in North Preston, a historically black suburb.
-There have been seven murders in Halifax in 2016, a city of fewer than 400,000 people that has a disproportionately high violent crime rate.
-Winnipeg, a city roughly twice the size of Halifax, has had ten murders this year.
+There have been seven murders in Halifax in 2016, a city of less than 400,000 people that has a disportionately high violent crime rate.
+Winnipeg, a city roughly twice the size of Halifax, has had 10 murders this year.

 Recent violence in Halifax has disproportionately affected the city's black community.
-However, to blame this violence on problems that are internal to that community fundamentally ignores the deep structural inequality built into Halifax's economy, its politics, and even its geography.
-If you aren't from Halifax, it is hard to understand just how segregated along lines of class and race this city is.
-Understanding that segregation and the limits it places on those born into the wrong neighborhoods is necessary for understanding how violence shapes the lives of many of the people who live here.
+However, to blame this violence on problems which are internal to that community fundamentally ignores the deep structural inequality built into Halifax's economy, its politics and even its geography.
+If you aren't from Halifax it is hard to understand just how segregated along lines of class and race this city is.
+Understanding that segregation and the limits it places on those born into the wrong neighbourhoods is necessary for understanding how violence shapes the lives of many of the people who live here.

 Halifax is a city facing an affordable housing crisis.
-It's a city just a few years removed from a bloody feud between two families, the Melvins and the Marriotts: two drug dealing, biker gang–connected families from the poor, mostly white suburb of Spryfield.
+It's a city just a few years removed from a bloody feud between two families, the Melvins and the Marriotts: two drug dealing, biker gang-connected families from the poor, mostly white suburb of Spryfield.
 It's a city where some bosses won't hire employees who have to take public transit to work.
-It is also a city in the midst of huge condo boom and a city where despite widespread opposition, the federal, provincial, and municipal governments have committed a combined $400 million [$310 million USD] to help build a privately owned convention center that no one wants.
+It is also a city in the midst of huge condo boom and a city where despite widespread opposition, the federal, provincial and municipal governments have committed a combined $400 million to help build a privately owned convention centre than no one wants.

-Blindly praising urban renewal requires one to ignore a number of facts: While a wealthy developer received hundreds of millions of dollars to build a hotel and convention center from all three levels of government, Nova Scotia's ruling Liberal Party has cut funding from a 33-year-old African Nova Scotian–run community organization that helps people in Preston and Cherrybrook find jobs.
-In recent budgets, we've seen no new funding for public housing, no new money from the province to improve public transit to Halifax's working class and poor suburbs, and no additional support to create jobs in predominantly black or poor neighborhoods.
-The province refused to provide help to Harbour City Homes, a north end Halifax co-op that provides co-op housing for low income residents.
-And in a huge battle waged by community groups for access to a closed-down public school—largely organized by black and indigenous community members—the developers won.
+Blindly praising urban renewal requires one to ignore a number of facts: While a wealthy developer received hundreds of millions of dollars to build a hotel and convention centre from all three levels of government Nova Scotia's ruling Liberal Party have cut funding from a 33 year old African Nova Scotian run community organization that helps people Preston and Cherrybrook find jobs.
+In recent budgets we've seen no new funding for public housing, no new money from the province to improve public transit to Halifax's working class and poor suburbs, and no additional support to create jobs in predominantly black or poor neighbourhoods.
+The province refused to provide help to Harbour City Homes, a north end Halifax co-op which provides co-op housing for low income residents.
+And in a huge battle waged by community groups for access to a closed-down public school—largely organized by black and Indigenous community members—the developers won.

 Halifax's segregation and uneven development cannot be divorced from the structural racism woven into the fabric of the city and the province.
 This is the city where our newspaper of record published this monstrosity just a few weeks ago, stoking the flames of racist and xenophobic hate.
 This is a province where the education system continues to fail black students.
 A province where an interracial couple had a cross burned on their lawn and where African Nova Scotians face an unemployment rate of 14.5 percent and are less likely to have a university or college education when compared to the population as a whole.